heidi-holappa/tira-labra-2022/documentation/execution-documentation.md

 # Design documentation

-## General Structure
+## Application structure

 - The general structure of the application architecture and application logic, including sequence diagrams, can be reviewed in the [architecture documentation](architecture.md)
 - The general structure of the application GUI can be overviewed in the [how-to-guide](how-to-guide.md).

 ## Algorithms introduced
-The purpose of this project was to study two well known algorithms designed for lossless data compression: Huffman coding and Lempel-Ziv 77.
+The purpose of this project was to study two well known algorithms and/or compression methods designed for lossless data compression: Huffman coding and Lempel-Ziv 77.
 For easier testing and reviewing experience, a short introductory to these algorithms will be introduced.
 More detailed descriptions can be found from the sources at the end of this document.

 ### Huffman coding
 A main idea in the Huffman coding is that often some characters are used more frequently than others.
 It is then reasonable to store data in a way that the most frequent charcters take the least amount of space and the characters that are the least frequent take the most amount of space.